OpenDroneMap/WebODM/README.md

 On some platforms (eg. Windows), if you want to manage plugins, you will need to make sure that the `./plugins` directory can be mounted as a docker volume and then pass the `--mount-plugins-volume` flag to `webodm.sh`.
 Check the docker documentation.

+If you are running WebODM natively, you'll need to restart your web server and gunicorn services.

 ### Update

 If you use docker, updating is as simple as running: